Nillcon248/auto-unsubscribe/README.md

 ## Idea 💡

-This library has created for removing useless code with manually unsubsribes, for this one was create decorator that work with all types of subscriptions, you can wrap observable parameter, method that return observable or method that return subscription and don't think about memory leak.
+This library has been created for removing useless code with manually unsubscribes, for this one was created decorator that works with all types of subscriptions, you can wrap observable parameter, a method that returns observable or a method that returns subscription and doesn't think about memory leak.

 ## Examples 🧪